4 Tips Harvested From Farm Safety Week

 Teach Your Children Well

-Farm safety week is a good reminder to learn and practice safety measures wherever you live and work.
+Farm Safety Week is a good reminder to learn and practice safety measures wherever you live and work.

 Related: 12 Tips for Farm Safety to Prevent Accidents by Dr. Tom Haus